Worldview

 prejudices |

 Anschauung is German for word for sense perception or view derived in 1856 from the term "look at," related to "shown."
+Sigmund Freud at the end of World War One wrote an essay concerning the utility and characteristics of any weltanschauung.

-Any worldview --or a combined personal and social understanding of reality-- is based on a pattern that forms a pattern language, or paradigm.
+Any worldview – or a combined personal and social understanding of reality – is based on a pattern that forms a pattern language, or paradigm.

 "The intellectual revolution generated by Darwin went far beyond the confines of biology, causing the overthrow of some of the most basic beliefs of his age.